justin-napolitano/accord-headliner/index.md

 ## Instal the mylar

-On the back of the board I laid out a sheet of mylar and cut holes in it to allow the plastic rivits and accessories to connect to the sheet metal of the roof of the car.
+On the back of the board I laid out a sheet of mylar and cut holes in it to allow the plastic rivets and accessories to connect to the sheet metal of the roof of the car.
 I then sprayed the whole thing down with adhesive.
 This was an easy step and far more forgiving than the headliner because it is out of site.

 ## Reinstalling the headliner board